How to gain executive support for measuring cyber risk

 executive support cyber risk - C-Risk

-This has been the recurring theme of a three-part webinar series, held by C-Risk together with its partner RiskLens.
+This has been the recurring theme of a three-part webinar series, held by C-Risk together with its partner RiskLens (now part of Safe Security).
 The third webinar focused on quantifying control efficiency, and how this plays into making better decisions about reducing risk.

 Gaining leadership support for quantifying cyber risk